rust-console/gba/book/src/01-quirks/01-no_std.md

 custom allocator that's GBA specific if Rust's global allocator style isn't a good fit for the GBA (I honestly haven't looked into it).

+## LLVM Intrinsics

+TODO: explain that we'll occasionally have to provide some intrinsics.

 ## Bare Metal Panic

 TODO: expand this